denten-books/plain-text/main.md

-I am trying to burrow (impatiently, because the archive is thick, and the bedrock far) from a big idea, like literature, down to its more modest textual forms, and into the material substratum underlying all print media: paper, digital or otherwise.
-For this, we'll need an operational definition of literature, free (to the extent it is possible) from its normative baggage: something like "systemic application of textuality to human life," and textuality as "the site of literary activity."
+I am trying to burrow (impatiently, because the archive is thick, and the bedrock far) from a big idea, like literature, down to its more modest textual forms, and into the material substratum underlying all print media--paper, digital or otherwise.
+For this, I will need an operational definition of literature, free (to the extent it is possible) from its normative baggage: something like "systemic application of textuality to human life," and textuality as "the site of literary activity."
 But I am not yet ready to move beyond the obvious tautology.